 A conversation with Congolese activist Grâce Maroy

-By Mara Ricoy Olariaga, Birth Educator, Activist and Writer
+By Matriactivista, Birth Educator, Activist and Writer

 Every now and again I switch off from social media.
 I find it pointless, despite my best intentions to use it as a tool for connection and activism, but every now and again something happens that restores my faith in the power of even the most hostile virtual places like Twitter.
 But it was precisely there where an account called Congo Actual, which promotes news about Congo in my native Spanish, follows me and tags me when the news are related to women or birth.
 So when I accepted the role of expert lead on obstetric violence for FiLiA, I decided that I wanted to find out more about the situation of women and birth in places I didn’t know, so I rejoined Twitter just to contact Congo Actual and ask them kindly to put me in touch with any women doing activism about women’s rights in Congo.
 And that’s how I ended up meeting the extraordinary Grâce Maroy, who like all activists was very busy but very quick to reply.